signalfx/integrations/aws/README.md

 ##### Recognizing CloudWatch statistics in SignalFx

-Much like SignalFx, AWS CloudWatch uses rollups to summarize metrics, and it refers to them as "statistics".
+Much like SignalFx, CloudWatch uses rollups to summarize metrics, and it refers to them as "statistics".
 However, because there is not a one-for-one mapping to SignalFx's data model, the CloudWatch rollups are not directly accessible through the rollup selection menu in the chart builder.
 Instead, they are captured as individual time series through the use of the dimension `stat`.

 | AWS Statistic	| SignalFx dimension |	Definition |
 |---------------|--------------------|-------------|